For the Time

 Providence, Rhode Island

 Tori Hong’s For the Time Beings is a participatory altar installation offering opportunities for private contemplation and collective manifestation.
-The work will be on view from January 9–30, with an opening reception on Friday, January 9 from 7–9 pm.
+The work will be on view from January 9—30, with an opening reception on Friday, January 9 from 5:30 – 8:00 pm, presented in collaboration with Michael Rose’s Drinks with Artists and featuring beverages from Hi Bar Lo Bar.

 About Tori Hong